 Summary

 As we’ve seen, firefly guitars are that golden combination of decent quality and affordability.
-Most everyone in the guitar community agrees they’re exceptional value for money.
+Most everyone in the guitar community agrees that they’re exceptional value for money.

 You’ll find issues here and there, that’s to be expected.
 Stuff like tiny finish flaws on the body and bindings, or the machine heads slipping a bit as they’re on the cheap side.
 The pickups too may squeal a bit if you add too much gain.
 But even still, who cares..they’re so darn cheap!